wcfjeffrey/jeffreywoo-taxstructure-ai-model/README.md

 - 🌍 Expand to multi-jurisdictional entities, cross-border financing, and treaty/DTA optimization

 ## 🚀 Why Choose JeffreyWooTaxStructure?
 Most tools only draw charts. **JeffreyWooTaxStructure** goes further — combining visual design, tax analysis, and structured documentation in one intelligent workspace.
-With built-in **international tax planning templates**, it empowers professionals to handle both local and cross-border structuring needs with clarity and speed.
+With built-in **Hong Kong and international tax planning templates**, it empowers professionals to handle both local and cross-border structuring needs with clarity and speed.

 ## 🤖 Tech Stack
 - **Language** — TypeScript